Cross Faded: Understanding the Meaning, Symptoms and Risks

 cross faded signs

-By Andrew Ward Updated March 8th
+By Andrew Ward Updated June 21st, 2024

 As cannabis becomes more accessible and acceptable, so does the risk of people mixing it with other substances, like alcohol.
 Intoxication from mixing pot and booze is commonly called “crossfaded.”

-This article will dive into crossfaded symptoms, risks and what you can do if you find yourself in such a position.
+This article will dive into crossfaded symptoms, risks, and what you can do if you find yourself in such a position.

 What Does “Cross Faded” Mean?

+Being cross faded means you're under the influence of both alcohol and cannabis at the same time.
 In the beginning, getting crossfaded might be what a lot of consumers are looking for.
-The effects of alcohol and cannabis increase when mixed together–particularly applying to THC levels in the blood.
+The effects of alcohol and cannabis increase when mixed together — particularly applying to THC levels in the blood.1

 Cross Faded Symptoms